|

 Before this amazing work, Zermelo was a young associate of Max Planck in Berlin, one of many German physicists who opposed the work of Boltzmann to establish the existence of atoms.

-But, in the real universe, information (and the material content of the universe) expands from a minimum at the origin, to ever larger amounts of information.
+But, in the real universe, David Layzer has argued that information (and the material content of the universe) expands from a minimum at the origin, to ever larger amounts of information.
 Consequently, it is statistically and realistically improbable (if not impossible) for the universe as a whole to return to exactly the same circumstance of any earlier time.

 |